wingskh/Flutter-Expense-Tracker/README.md

-# expense_tracker
+# Expense Tracker

-A new Flutter project.
+A Flutter app for tracking the expenses of users

 ## Getting Started